 Click a contributor's name or image to browse all of their articles.

-Amanda Keim-Morrison is an experienced journalist who brings updates about J.K.
+Amanda Keim-Morrison brings updates about J.K.
 Rowling’s wizarding world to Nerdvana.
-She's a previous East Valley Tribune reporter and State Press editor; she now lives in Minnesota, where she's been a writer, web producer and editor and currently works on the tech side of several news sites.
-Amanda is a Ravenclaw at Hogwarts, a Horned Serpent at Ilvermorny and believes her patronus is probably a cat.
+She's a former East Valley Tribune reporter and State Press editor; she now lives in Minnesota, where she's been a writer, web producer and editor and currently works on the tech side of several news sites.
+Amanda is a Ravenclaw at Hogwarts, a Horned Serpent at Ilvermorny and has a white stallion for a Patronus.

 Bob Leeper is the co-owner and manager of "Arizona’s Pop Culture and Alternative Art Network," Evermore Nevermore.
 He is the co-creator of the pop culture events Steampunk Street and ENCREDICON, and is a member of the Phoenix Film Critics Society.
 He also curates the Facebook fan site The Arizona Cave – AZ Fans of Edgar Rice Burroughs, and is one of the few brave and bold fans of Jar Jar Binks.